hzw-object/puppeteer_mcp_service/README.md

 ## 4. API Endpoints (JSON-RPC Methods)

-All API methods are invoked by sending a POST request to the `/jsonrpc` endpoint (e.g., `https://8080-i0k0tkcmavbj2c6d8nvoz-8c2b5b50.manus.computer/jsonrpc` or `http://localhost:8080/jsonrpc`).
+All API methods are invoked by sending a POST request to the `/jsonrpc` endpoint (e.g. `http://localhost:8080/jsonrpc`).
 The request body must be a JSON-RPC 2.0 object.

 **Common Request Structure:**
 ```json